SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries: Conclusion

 \section{Conclusion}

-In this paper, we presented SparseWorld, a fully sparse, flexible, adaptive, and efficient 4D occupancy world model.
-We introduced historical trajectory–guided adaptive-range perception and proposed an ego-conditioned forecasting module, where ego and scene queries interact in a bidirectional autoregressive manner, naturally aligning with the continuous dynamics of 4D scenes.
-To ensure smooth convergence, we designed a dedicated Temporal-Aware Self-Scheduling training strategy.
+In this paper, we proposed SparseWorld, a fully sparse, flexible, adaptive, and efficient 4D occupancy world model.
+Guided by ego state, SparseWorld achieves adaptive-range perception and ego-conditioned forecasting through bidirectional query interaction, aligning with the continuous dynamics of 4D scenes.
+A dedicated Temporal-Aware Self-Scheduling strategy further ensures stable training.